semantic-flow/sflo-dendron-notes/sflo.conv.chatgpt.2025-06-23-namespace-to-thing-mutation.md

 Does this layout and logic align with what you had in mind?
-If so, I can help you draft the exact Weave scanner update or add a quick SHACL shape to validate that every semantic resource has _sflow.
+If so, I can help you draft the exact Weave scanner update or add a quick SHACL shape to validate that every semantic resource has _sflo.
 You said: you could make _sflow a config file and keep sf-specific configuration and template maps in there.
 It's a better place to store sflow data than in the user's _assets which is optional and also needs some re-thinking.
 ChatGPT said: